Overview – Legal Sports Betting in Washington Today

 Top 5 Washington Online Sportsbooks

 We’ve researched this year after year, continually refining our list of the top 5 Washington online sportsbooks.
-These sportsbooks are the best suited for Washington bettors, offering access to local betting markets and remaining legally available to residents of the Evergreen State.
+These sportsbooks are the best suited for Washington bettors, offering access to popular betting markets and being accessible to Washington players.
+These sites are not licensed by Washington, and Washington only authorizes sports betting through tribal casinos (and on-site mobile where available).

 Bovada